lic20/ROBO-Projects---CL/Mini-Project3/README.md

 ----------
 - Utilities: This directory has all the utility functions for this project
 - binary_map: This directory has all the functions needed for binary map and the room
-- Videos: This directory has all the simulation videos
+- videos: This directory has all the simulation videos

 Functions
 ----------